storyprotocol/sdk/packages/core-sdk/README.md

 ## Set up your wallet

-The SDK supports using `viem` for initiating SDK client.
+The SDK supports using `viem` for initialize SDK client.
 Create a typescript file and write the following code to initiate the client with a private key:

 > :information-source: Make sure to have WALLET_PRIVATE_KEY set up in your .env file.